Finding the right electronic signature solution for your brand can be hard, especially when there are so many options to choose from.

 Because this is the core product offering for each company, both Adobe Sign and DocuSign have taken steps to make the customer experience as seamless as possible.

-While document generation isn’t a feature provided by either software, users can take advantage of simple drag-and-drop tools to place form fields on PDFs or within documents created through integrated software.
+While document generation isn’t a feature provided by either software, users can take advantage of simple drag-and-drop tools to place form fields on PDFs or within documents created through integrated software (namely Salesforce for DocuSign, and Acrobat for Adobe Sign).

 Winner: Evenly matched